MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

         * `Skill icon`: Click on the **Upload icon** button and select an icon for your Cortana skill.
         * `Display name`: The value is limited to 30 characters.
         * `Invocation name`:  This field displays the name that the user speaks (or types) to invoke your skill.
-            * >[!WARNING]
+            >[!NOTE]
              > The name shown was previously defined in the setup process, and can't be changed here.
         * `Short description`
         * `Long description`
         * `Sample Invocation Phrase`: Enter an invocation phrase and click on the **Add sample invocation phrase** button.
         * `Primary category`: Click the drop-down menu to select a category that matches your Cortana skill.
-        * `Secondary category (Optional)`
-            * Click the drop-down menu to select a secondary category.
+        * `Secondary category (Optional)`: Click the drop-down menu to select a secondary category.

-                >[!NOTE]
+            > [!NOTE]
             > Categories can be used in searching, so select categories that will help users find your skill.

-        * `Tags`
-            * Enter a unique word and click on the Add button.
+        * `Tags`: Enter a unique word and click on the Add button.

             You can create more tags by repeating this step.
 Tags are similar to categories in that they can be used in searches to help users discover your skill.

-        * `Supported platforms`
+        * `Supported platforms`: Select the platform(s) your skill supports.

     2. `Does this Cortana skill collect users' personal information?`